AndrewFlores23/AndrewFlores23/README.md

 Additionally, this page is ordered by classes and the school year in which I took them in order to allow for easy access to specific projects and files.

 # **Computer Programming 2019-2020**
+-Learned basic Java Programming, with focus on variable types, loops, and lists.
 # **AP Computer Science 2020-2021**
+-Deepened my understanding of Java Programming,
 # **Computer Programming II 2021-2022**
 Throughout Computer Programming II, I contributed to or participated in the following:
 - Raspberry PI desktop  and workstation setup.
-- Learnt how to properly utilize Linux interfaces and command prompt interfaces.
+- Learned how to properly utilize Linux interfaces and command prompt interfaces.
 - Achieving a Java Certification.
 - Learning the basics of github page creation.